Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Time to Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s share price traded down 25% during trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-280,000 shares were traded during mid-day trading, a decline of 13% from the average session volume of 320,640 shares.
+(CVE:AAZ – Get Free Report) shares traded down 25% during mid-day trading on Thursday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+280,000 shares traded hands during mid-day trading, a decline of 13% from the average session volume of 320,640 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Stock Down 25.0 %